floragunncom/search-guard-docs/tls_generate_demo_certificates.md

 IP Address: 127.0.0.1
 ```

-Both key- and truststore have the password `changeit`.
+The private keys for both node and the admin certificate do not have a password.

 ## Using the TLS certificate generator service